NT548-P11-DevOps-Technology/.github/profile/README.md

 # Implementing a DevSecOps model for High Availability CI/CD System in Microservices environments

-Welcome to the GitHub organization for the my team (Group 03).
+Welcome to the GitHub organization for my team (Group 03).
 This organization hosts repositories for our project titled **Implementing a DevSecOps Model for a High Availability CI/CD System in a Microservices Environment**.
-Below, you'll find an overview of each repository and its purpose.
+In the next section, you'll find an overview of each repository and its purpose.

 Our organization aims to implement a streamlined DevSecOps workflow for high availability and efficiency.
-Below are two diagrams that illustrate the core processes:
+Below are the diagrams that illustrate the core processes:

 ### Provisioning & Configuration Management